| | |

 for truly pulse-quickening acceleration.
 A five-speed manual

-is again standard, with the Geartronic automatic a $1200
+transmission is again standard, with the Geartronic automatic a $1200

 option.
 Aluminum mesh replaces woodgrain in the interior.